Fa-had/JavaScript-Basic/README.md

 # JavaScript Basic
 This repository is a collection of foundational JavaScript concepts and exercises, designed to help beginners learn and practice essential JavaScript skills.
-It covers key topics such as variables, data types, functions, control structures, arrays, and objects, providing hands-on examples and explanations.
+It covers key topics such as functions, control structures, arrays, objects and oop concept, providing hands-on examples and explanations.
 Whether you're starting from scratch or brushing up on your knowledge, this repo serves as a useful resource for mastering the basics of JavaScript.

 ## Features:
 * Clear and concise examples for each JavaScript concept